 Students in marine biology are encouraged to take advantage of the study abroad programs described below.
 Students must apply for these programs through the Office of International Education and URI financial aid may be applied to their cost.
 For information about how to start the application process, contact Dr. Webb or watch for announcements from the Marine Biology Program.
 Students are strongly encouraged to consult with their academic advisor prior to starting the application process to understand how the program will fit into their course of study and if it might affect his/her graduation date.

 Spend a Fall Semester studying tropical marine biology both in the lab and field (16-19 URI credits).
 Over the past five years, between 3 and 18 students have completed this program each year.
 Students must have junior or senior standing, a cumulative GPA of at least 2.7, and must have completed pre-requisite courses (BIO 262, 360), each with a grade of C+ or higher.
 In addition, each student needs to schedule a short interview with the URI Faculty Coordinator (Dr. Webb) prior to starting the application process through the Office of International Education.
-Prior to the start of the program, students are also required to provide the URI Dive Safety Officer with verification of SCUBA certification, medical exam, medical insurance and proof that they have had their SCUBA equipment inspected.
-Information seminars are held each January and the application DEADLINE is in March for the following Fall.
-Students from other universities who are interested in this program should contact BIOS directly.
+Information seminars are held each January and the APPLICATION DEADLINE is in March for the following Fall.
+Students are required to provide the URI Dive Safety Officer (Anya Hanson) with verification of SCUBA certification, medical exam, medical insurance and proof that they have had their SCUBA equipment inspected.
+All students seeking to attend the URI in Bermuda program must successfully complete the Introduction to Scientific Diving Workshop run by the URI Dive Safety Officer over a few days in May, immediately following final exams (see tentative schedule).

 URI courses for which students will get credit: